AndnixSH/APKToolGUI/README.md

 # Download links
 https://github.com/AndnixSH/APKToolGUI/releases

-Any such report from your antivirus is a false positive and is due to how the application works.
-You must manually add APKToolGUI.exe to your antivirus's whitelist/exclusion list.
+Any alert from your antivirus regarding this application is a **false positive**, caused by how the application operates.
+To resolve this, manually add **APKToolGUI.exe** to your antivirus’s whitelist or exclusion list.

-If you don't believe this then try to compile the app by yourself or simply don't use it until you can confirm it is safe by working directly with your antiirus provider.
+If you remain unsure, you can compile the app yourself or refrain from using it until you confirm its safety with your antivirus provider.

 # Requirements
 - Windows 7 32-bit/64-bit and above
 - [Java](https://www.java.com/en/) or [JDK](https://www.oracle.com/java/technologies/downloads/) 8 or above.
-Using latest JDK is not really necessary, it tends to cause unexpected issues.
+Using latest JDK is not really necessary.
 Java 8 and 17 (long-term support release) is enough.
 Use 64-bit version if your system is 64-bit
 - [.NET Framework 4.8](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net48) (Windows 8 and above already have it preinstalled)

 # Features